Piyush9323/Piyush9323/README.md

 ### Hi there <img src="/gifs/wave.gif" width="30" height="30"> Welcome to my github! 🐼 Myself Piyush Sharma..<img src="/gifs/geek.gif" width="30" height="30">
-I'm pursuing a masters from <a href="https://iitjammu.ac.in/">Indian Institute of Technology Jammu (IIT Jammu)</a> in Computer Science  and Engineering with specialization in Data Science.
+I've a masters from <a href="https://iitjammu.ac.in/">Indian Institute of Technology Jammu (IIT Jammu)</a> in Computer Science  and Engineering with specialization in Data Science.
 <!-- **Piyush9323/Piyush9323** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <p align="center">